JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

    * `ViewModel` is declared as an extension to `ContentView`, as they are closely connected.
    * `ViewModel` has a `greetings` property that is an array of `String` phrases.
-     SwiftUI connects the view model (`ContentView.ViewModel`) with the view (`ContentView`).
+     SwiftUI connects the ViewModel (`ContentView.ViewModel`) with the view (`ContentView`).
    * `ContentView.ViewModel` is declared as an `ObservableObject`.
    * The `@Published` wrapper is used for the `greetings` property.
-   * The `@ObservedObject` property wrapper is used to subscribe to the view model.
+   * The `@ObservedObject` property wrapper is used to subscribe to the ViewModel.

-Now the view model will emit signals whenever this property changes.
+Now the ViewModel will emit signals whenever this property changes.

 #### Choose a library to consume flows from iOS